(No ratings)

 Dr. Samir R. Pandya, MD has received 2 research payments totaling $9,000.

-Dr. Samir Pandya is a specialist in general practice, pediatric surgery, and general surgery in Dallas, TX, Plano, TX, and Frisco, TX.
-Clinical interests for Dr. Pandya include collapsed lung, swollen lymph nodes (lymphadenopathy), and achalasia.
-He most likely takes Superior Health Plan, Cigna, and Medicaid, as well as other insurance carriers.
-After attending Virginia Commonwealth University (VCU) School of Medicine, he completed his residency training at Westchester Medical Center and a hospital affiliated with Emory University.
-He has received the following distinctions: Best of Lap Updates; Pediatric Surgery Update at the Joint meeting of the SLS-MIRA-SRS; and Top Doctor/Healthcare Professional.
-In addition to English, Dr. Pandya (or staff) speaks Hindi.
-Dr. Pandya's hospital/clinic affiliations include Baylor Scott & White Health, Children's Health, and Texas Health Dallas.
-According to Yext, he is currently accepting new patients at his office in Dallas, TX.
+Dr. Samir Pandya's specialties are general practice, pediatric surgery, and general surgery.
+He attended Virginia Commonwealth University (VCU) School of Medicine and then went on to complete his residency at Westchester Medical Center and a hospital affiliated with Emory University.
+His areas of expertise include pneumothorax, swollen lymph nodes (lymphadenopathy), and achalasia.
+Dr. Pandya appears to be an in-network provider for Superior Health Plan, Cigna, and Medicaid, in addition to other insurance carriers.
+His distinctions include: Best of Lap Updates; Pediatric Surgery Update at the Joint meeting of the SLS-MIRA-SRS; and Top Doctor/Healthcare Professional.
+Dr. Pandya (or staff) is conversant in Hindi.
+Dr. Pandya's professional affiliations include Baylor Scott & White Health, Children's Health, and Texas Health Dallas.
+According to Yext, new patients are welcome to contact his office in Dallas, TX.